University of Illinois Graduate College - Graduate College Fellowships, Round 1

 Community of Scholars (COS) Campus Visit Program: Nominating departments are expected to invite nominees to visit campus through the Community of Scholars (COS) Campus Visit Program or a department sponsored visit.

-Summer Predoctoral Institute (SPI): Fellowship offers issued to incoming doctoral students include a requirement that the student participate in SPI, administered by the Graduate College Office of Diversity, Equity & Inclusion.
-Departments should communicate this requirement early in their correspondence with students following notification of the fellowship.
+Summer Predoctoral Institute (SPI): GCF awardees are invited to participate in SPI, administered by the Graduate College Office of Diversity, Equity & Inclusion.
+The Graduate College asks that departments encourage such participation in their correspondence with students following notification of the fellowship.

 The departmental Nomination Form must confirm adherence to the departmental commitments.
 Departments that cannot meet the commitments should not submit nominations for this program.